 “Backwoods Home Magazine” published an article by Sandy Coates about starting a community treasure chest.
 It’s in Issue #114 from November/December, 2008.

 Here’s the idea.

-In a nutshell, if you can get a handful of neighbors and friends together, you can start a round robin arrangement with a container of items you don’t need any more, and someone along the way will take what they want and add something of their own to it.
-You’ll have to set some rules, of course, and the sky’s the limit as to what you can pass on, because you can include a notebook that lets you list the items or personal services that obviously don’t fit in the container.
+Get a handful of neighbors and friends together, and start a round robin arrangement with a container of items you don’t need any more, and someone along the way will take what they want and add something of their own to it.
+You’ll have to set some rules, of course, and the sky’s the limit as to what you can pass on.
+You can include a notebook that lets you list the items or personal services that obviously don’t fit in the container.

 The community treasure chest